anttisalonen/progbook/rst/parse.rst

     g = Graph(name)
     print g # this statement writes out the graph as a dot file to stdout

 How "print" works in Python is that it calls the member function __str__ of your class, expects a string as an output of that function, and then writes that output to stdout.
-Despite a name with several underscores, we can define this function:
+We can define this function e.g. like this:

 .. code-block:: python